 4. Holding Glassware

-Or, you can purchase any of these silicone sleeves for your glasses.
+Or, another good option is to purchase any of these silicone sleeves for your glasses.

 5. Feeling May Be Better Than Seeing